Sacrificial gifts found at Aztec Temple in Mexico feature a trove of diverse species

 One of the great archaeological sites in Mexico is the sprawling ancient city of Tenochtitlan, religious center and capital of the Aztec civilization.
 Templo Mayor (The Great Temple) was a huge pyramid which served as its central ceremonial focus.
 It was a temple built to honor gods, and researchers have discovered sacrificial offerings that demonstrate the great economic reach of the Aztec empire and the dedication to their deities.

-Past Horizons reports that offerings have been found at the base of an immense statue of Tlaltecuhtli, the giant earth goddess, who possessed both feminine and masculine attributes.
-The most elaborate and largest trove of these sacrificial gifts found so far is called Offering 126.
+In 2015, offerings were found at the base of an immense statue of Tlaltecuhtli, the giant earth goddess, who possessed both feminine and masculine attributes.
+The most elaborate and largest trove of these sacrificial gifts is called Offering 126.
 It is comprised of almost 4,000 organic remains, the majority being marine mollusks.
-After examination researchers learned that the mollusks were identified as 111 different species.
+After examination, researchers learned that the mollusks were identified as 111 different species.

 Offering 126 from Templo Mayor, Mexico.
 Credit: INAH

 Past Horizons writes, “40 of them [came] from the Atlantic, 66 from the Pacific, three found on both coasts and two from rivers.”
 Apparently not randomly collected, this diversity of species were purposefully retrieved from far-away places and challenging locations.
 Various mollusks and shells were sourced from Florida, the West Indies, the Caribbean, the Gulf of Mexico, Brazil, Venezuela, and all along the western coast stretching from California to Ecuador.

 Tlaltecuhtli stone found in 2006, Templo Mayor, Mexico.
 Protoplasma Kid/WikimediaCommons.